-Opera Australia is committed to the rights of all people to experience our events.
-As such, we have implemented specific access measures for Handa Opera on Sydney Harbour - Madama Butterfly to welcome guests with disability.
-Guests with disability including those with mobility support needs are encouraged to book their seats though our dedicated phone line on (02) 9318 8300 or email@example.com
+Opera Australia would like everyone to experience this event, so we have implemented access measures for guests with disability.
+Guests with disability including those with mobility support needs are encouraged to book their seats though our dedicated phone line on (02) 9318 8300 or firstname.lastname@example.org.

 The Handa Opera on Sydney Harbour site will have a dedicated access lift as well as accessible amenities for access guests attending the show.
 Site maps indicating these facilities as well as access drop-off/pick up points, and a seating plan showing accessible seating, are available in the Location section of this webpage.